 Dim Sum Square – Best For a Cheap and Quick Lunch

 If you’re simply looking for a local dim sum dining experience, opt for Dim Sum Square for its old-fashioned and wallet-friendly dumplings and other dim sum delights!
 Good for a quick lunch or midday bite, dim sum here is satisfying and definitely great value for money but be prepared to queue.

 Dim Sum Square, G/F, 88 Jervois Street, Sheung Wan, Hong Kong, 2851 8088

 This iconic nightclub in Hong Kong promises to serve excellence on a platter (or a bamboo basket…) with its dim sum selection.
 We recommend heading here during lunch time to make the most of its all-you-can-eat dim sum offerings.
 All the classic dim sum dishes are featured on the menu and veggies and vegans will be covered with the new Omnipork dishes, including steamed Omnipork and vegetable dumplings, and pan-fried Omnipork and lotus root cakes.

 Dragon-i, UG/F, The Centrium, 60 Wyndham Street, Central, Hong Kong,3110 1222, www.facebook.com/dragonihongkong

 This upscale restaurant offers dim sum lovers truly classical Cantonese fare.
 With its reputation for hosting some of the cities highest fliers, it’s the place to see and be seen.
-It’s not without reason that this Michelin-starred restaurant is known as the “tycoon’s canteen”.
-They serve Cantonese dishes alongside traditional and authentic dim sum, made to perfection.
+It’s not without reason that this Michelin-recommended restaurant is known as the “tycoon’s canteen”, serving Cantonese dishes alongside traditional and authentic dim sum, made to perfection.